konstellation-io/website/content/en/docs/KRE/training/_index.md

 Keep in mind that in order to properly create the `GithubOutput` message, its necessary to import the `GithubInfo` message from the `public_input.proto` file.

-Nodes are defined isolated from each others in the `src` directory.
+Nodes are defined isolated from each other in the `src` directory.

 1. Create a new empty directory in `src`
 ```sh